opencelium/opencelium/docs/usage/connections.rst

 what kind of requests and to specify mapping between them.
 This is a core element of the application.
 There is also a possibility to add the connection to the *templates*.
-Clicking on the |image3| button appears a window where should be provided a name.The list of connections displays a title, a description, and connectors' title.
+Clicking on the |image3| button appears a window where should be provided a name.
+The list of connections displays a title, a description, and connectors' titles.

 |image0|